Global rates of convergence for nonconvex optimization on manifolds: Riemannian trust-region methods

 \subsection{Assumptions about the models}

-The model at iteration $k$ is the function $\hat m_k$~\eqref{eq:modelhatm} whose purpose is to approximate the pullback $\hat f_k = f \circ \Retr_{x_k}$ (the lifted cost function).
+The model at iteration $k$ is the function $\hat m_k$~\eqref{eq:modelhatm} whose purpose is to approximate the pullback $\hat f_k = f \circ \Retr_{x_k}$.
 It involves a map $H_k \colon \T_{x_k}\calM \to \T_{x_k}\calM$.
 Depending on the type of step being performed (aiming for first- or second-order optimality conditions), we require different properties of the maps $H_k$.
 Conditions for first-order optimality are particularly lax.

 \begin{assumption} If $\|\grad f(x_k)\| > \varepsilon_g$ (so that we are only aiming for a first-order condition at this step), then $H_k$ is radially linear.
 That is,

 Furthermore, there exists $c_0 \geq 0$ (the same for all first-order steps) such that